A Neighborhood Full of Surprises: Lapa

 Nightlife in Lapa

-For a taste of authentic Portuguese cuisine, the perfect place to drop by for late night food and drinks after some hard partying, is Cosmopolita.
-This restaurant offers plenty of outdoor seating so that you can enjoy the atmosphere along with your food.
-The cocktail menu is extremely popular so be sure to try some of the outrageous combinations.
-Restaurante Ernesto offers a menu of traditional favorites and contemporary cuisine.
-The décor is warm and cozy and the service is efficient.
-The restaurant also features live music.
+For a taste of authentic Portuguese cuisine, a menu of traditional favorites and contemporary cuisine, you can find it all at Lapa.
 Rua Lavradio is the first street to be built in Rio and houses a host of bars and restaurants which serve good food.
 Therefore, it would be prudent to stroll along this street and pick a restaurant that appeals to you.